tlwl19/finalchallenge/README_Team2.md

 ![](images/allwhitebutton.png)

-Changes the shade of the whole grid to white.
+All White button changes the shade of the whole grid to white.

 <br>